Linnaiwei/go-example.com/README.md

 # Hadwin

-An simple web application written in Go!
+A sample web application written in Go!